Travelling in bikepacking mode: what is it and what is it used for?

 What is bikepacking?
-Travelling light, cut through streams, crossing dirt passes, having fun on rocky routes, breathing the scents of the forest, planting your tent away from civilization, but also travelling along asphalt roads that seem never-ending, stopping in a hotel or eating in a trattoria.
+Travelling light, cutting through streams, crossing dirt passes, having fun on rocky routes, breathing the scents of the forest, planting your tent away from civilization, but also travelling along endless paved roads, stopping in a hotel or eating in a trattoria.
 The word bikepacking refers to those who love travelling by bike without using the racks instead necessary for cycle-tourism.
-Anyone can travel in bikepacking mode, you just need a bike, your survival equipment that can be inserted in specific bags and the desire to leave for a real adventure.
+Anyone can travel in bikepacking mode, you just need a bike, your survival equipment that can be put in specific bags and the desire to leave for a real adventure.

 Bikepacking equipment: what you need

-From a two-day ride by bike on the mountain paths close to your place, to a once-in-a-lifetime- travel by bike, bikepacking can be practiced by anyone loving bikes and adventure.
+From a two-day ride by bike on the mountain paths close to your place to a once-in-a-lifetime journey by bike, bikepacking can be practised by anyone loving bikes and adventure.
 You can leave from home or reach your starting place with any other means of transport, you can cycle for one day or one week, you can arrange yourself to be independent or choose to rely on facilities for eating and sleeping.
-To practice bikepacking there is a specific equipment which is different to the classic equipment used for "cycle-tourism" with racks and bags: equipment doesn’t affect the shape of the bike in a horizontal way but only vertically.
+To practice bikepacking, there is specific equipment which is different to the classic equipment used for "cycle-tourism" with racks and bags: equipment doesn’t affect the shape of the bike in a horizontal way but only vertically.

-- Handlebar bag:realized to be applied to proper fastenings placed on the bike between handlebar and brakes, this bag is, together with the underseat bag, part of the classic bikepacking equipment.
-Ideal to contain lightweight objects like sleeping bag, spare t- shirt, waterproof pants or cagoule, the handlebar bag shouldn’t be overloaded, doesn’t need front luggage racks and can have a maximum capacity of about 20 liters.
+- Handlebar bag: realized to be applied to proper fastenings placed on the bike between handlebar and brakes, this bag is, together with the saddlebag, part of the classic bikepacking equipment.
+Ideal to contain lightweight objects like a sleeping bag, spare t-shirt, waterproof pants or cagoule, the handlebar bag shouldn’t be overloaded, doesn’t need front luggage racks and can have a maximum capacity of about 20 litres.

-- Underseat bag: is an essential part of the equipment for a bikepacking trip.
-By means of proper ties and buckles it is possible to fasten the bag, that can reach a capacity of 14 liters, to the underseat of any bike.
-In the buckles of the underseat bag you can also transport sandals or a windproof jacket.
+- Saddle bag: it is an essential part of the equipment for a bikepacking trip.
+By means of proper straps and buckles, it is possible to fasten the bag, that can reach a capacity of 14 litres, to the saddle of any bike.
+In the buckles of the saddlebag, you can also transport sandals or a windproof jacket.

 Travelling in bikepacking mode

-Bikepacking is a way of traveling by bike that is particularly suitable for an off-road trail or to travel long distances in tight times.
+Bikepacking is a way of travelling by bike that is particularly suitable for an off-road trail or to travel long distances in tight times.
 It is indisputable that for some types of adventures is an ideal choice, but it’s also true that for other types is inadequate and unfitting.
-A practical example to better clarify this statement is out latest trip by bike from Nazca, in Peru to Salta in Argentina.
-In Bolivia we traveled the road de la Joya, a very demanding dirt road winding among high altitude lagoons for hundreds of kilometers.
-You cycle for days among sand, salt lagoons and volcanos, away from civilization and supermarkets and it’s therefore necessary to travel in complete autonomy.
-Moving with racks and bags we managed to transport many kilos of food besides 10 liters of water each, would it have been possible in bikepacking mode?
+A practical example to better clarify this statement is our latest trip by bike from Nazca, in Peru to Salta in Argentina.
+In Bolivia, we travelled the road de la Joya, a very demanding dirt road winding among high altitude lagoons for hundreds of kilometres.
+You cycle for days among sand, salt lagoons and volcanos, away from civilization and supermarkets and it’s, therefore, necessary to travel in complete autonomy.
+Moving with racks and bags we managed to transport many kilos of food besides 10 litres of water each, would it have been possible in bikepacking mode?